Switch to Digit Insurance

 • Individuals suffering from diabetes should avoid exercising late in the evening since they might develop hypoglycemia during their sleep without even knowing it.
 Developing hypoglycemia in sleep can even be fatal.

 • One must measure one’s sugar levels before starting to exercise.
-If the blood sugar levels are more than 250 mg/dl, one should start exercising only after the levels drop below 250 mg/dl.
+If the blood sugar levels exceed 250 mg/dl, exercise only after the levels drop below 250 mg/dl.

-• Diabetics should carry fast-acting carbohydrate foods like glucose tablets which can come in handy in times of hypoglycemic episodes.
+• Diabetics should carry fast-acting carbohydrate foods like glucose tablets, which can come in handy during hypoglycemic episodes.

-• A good piece of advice is not to exercise while one has some infection as it can affect one's blood sugar levels.
+• Good advice is not to exercise while contracting an infection, as it can affect one's blood sugar levels.

-• One should avoid taking insulin shots in the body parts that one might be used extensively during exercise.
-Blood glucose can get absorbed, leading to hypoglycemia if the carbohydrate level in one's blood is not adequate before exercising.
+• One should avoid taking insulin shots in body parts that might be used extensively during exercise.
+If the carbohydrate level in one's blood is not adequate before exercising, blood glucose can be absorbed, leading to hypoglycemia.

-• One should also avoid exercising alone and should always be with someone in case one’s blood sugar levels drop to a lower value.
+• Also, one should avoid exercising alone and always be with someone in case one’s blood sugar levels drop to a lower value.

 Name some food items to avoid when one has diabetes.